-Ready for a tropical adventure with miles of beaches, perfect weather, and coral reefs?
+Ready for an adventure involving miles of beaches, perfect weather, and coral reefs — in addition to helping patients in need of your expertise?
 Then sign up for a locum tenens assignment in the Caribbean.
-Before you go, here’s what you need to know about working as a locums in Grand Cayman, the Bahamas, the U.S. Virgin Islands, and Bermuda.
+If you’re interested in heading to the tropics, here’s what you need to know about working locum tenens in a variety of Caribbean islands.

 Dr. Clark Knutson, a pediatrician who has worked several locum assignments in the U.S. Virgin Islands, says that locum tenens doctors in the Caribbean need to be flexible and humble.
 “You do have to make do.
 You’ve got to figure out how to work together and how to share.
 There really is a cooperative atmosphere.
 It’s very nice to not have turf battles at work all the time; they just go with the flow.”